ralna/GALAHAD/doc/C/rst-dir/trs_functions.rst

 	*
 		- A_type

-		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the constraint Jacobian, $A$ if any.
+		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme<details-trs_storage__unsym>` used for the constraint Jacobian, $A$ if any.
 It should be one of 'coordinate', 'sparse_by_rows' or 'dense'; lower or upper case variants are allowed.

 	*
 		- A_ne